The Steam Item Store is a customizable Steam-hosted web store for selling items defined in the Steam Inventory Service

 - Cannot checkout - Make sure to set Asset Server Key in the Steam Economy section for your app.
 See Implementation Overview for more details.

-- Item Store is not visible - Your Item Store will only be visible to everyone if your app has been released and you've manually set the feature live.
-You can do so the store page settings for your app.
+- Item Store is not visible - Your Item Store will only be visible to everyone if your app has been released and you've manually set the Item Store live, which you can do from the store page settings for your app.

 Customizing your Item Store